 In the course of its 50 years existence, both the research areas and the fields of application could be constantly expanded at the ISW.
 The focus here is the development and application of control and other computer-aided methods for solving automation tasks.
 The institute therefore features the following main research areas:

 - Mechanical Engineering

 - Control Architectures

-The ISW feels equally committed to fundamental research and the application-oriented development, which results in a successful collaboration with public project promoters as well as with the industry.
-For students these intensive research activities are useful in several respects: seminar papers and diploma theses are carried out within the context of projects, and the results are directly integrated into the teaching.
+The ISW is equally committed to fundamental research and application-oriented development, which results in a successful collaboration with public project promoters as well as with the industry.
+For students, these intensive research activities are useful in several aspects: seminar papers and diploma theses are carried out within the context of projects, and the results are directly integrated into the teaching.
 Complemented by internships and seminars, the students of the University of Stuttgart are offered a multitude of lectures.

-The work carried out at the Institute is continuously presented in the project sponsor‘s research papers, in technical journals and at conferences.
-Most reports can be found in the journal "Werkstattstechnik" and in the book series "Stuttgarter Beiträge zur Produktionsforschung" published by Fraunhofer Verlag.
+The scientific work carried out at the institute is continuously published in research papers, technical journals and at conferences.
+Our core themes can be found especially in the journal "Werkstattstechnik" and in the book series "Stuttgarter Beiträge zur Produktionsforschung" published by Fraunhofer Verlag.